 Flying around the world is the ultimate bucket list item, and something that is perhaps easier done now than ever before given the current availability.
 Of course, the idea of booking a round-the-world (RTW) trip will feel intimidating to some people, not only when it comes to the complexity of the trip but also the cost.
-A paid RTW ticket will cost $10-15,000 dollars in business class at the very minimum, or if you’re willing to fly economy class, the cost may come down to roughly $3-5,000, that’s a lot for a life in cramped seats on strange airlines.
+A paid RTW ticket will cost $10-15,000 dollars in Business Class at the very minimum, or, if you’re willing to fly economy, the cost may come down to roughly $3-5,000.
+That’s a lot for a life in cramped seats on strange airlines.

 Airline miles are great for flying around the world

 What you may not know is that airline miles are great to use when flying around the world.
 In fact, you’ll be surprised how relatively inexpensive these RTW awards are compared to regular round-trip tickets.
 In this article, we’ll go through three different airline frequent flyer programs and what redemption options they offer for booking RTW tickets for way less than you thought possible.

 Chat directly with our team of Travel Hackers to book impossible travel for points.

 Note that all of the solutions we explore are in Business Class.
 With almost no exception, we believe that economy class travel is best to purchase with cash.
 It is basically never worth redeeming miles for economy class tickets.